giellatekno/neahttadigisanit/src/neahtta/configs/language_specific_rules/paradigms/README.md

 ## Things to think about

-Pregenerated paradigms could be accomplished by a template, but it would be fairly complex, and thus would require good access to `lxml` nodes without lots of complex template tags and custom filters.
+* Pregenerated paradigms could be accomplished by a template, but it would be fairly complex, and thus would require good access to `lxml` nodes without lots of complex template tags and custom filters.

-For ease of template use, lots of string(normalize-space()) will need to be done on certain XPATH-provided variables.
+* For ease of template use, lots of string(normalize-space()) will need to be done on certain XPATH-provided variables.

+* Most paradigms will actually be able to be cached, if there are no variables, but template evaluation should be really fast anyway

+* Conditions should be all 'compiled' into some python function at runtime so that there's no need to constantly reevaluate and reload paradigm files.

+* Tagsets are important, but where will these come in?
+Also, should be possible to define certain variables that will always be included via XPATH in some language-specific 'global' file.
+These can be extended and overridden by each individual paradigm template file.